peterbozso/peterbozso.github.io/_posts/2018-06-11-qna-maker-provisioning.markdown

 ---
 *This blog post is about the new Global Availability version of the QnA Maker service.
 You can read the announcement **[at the Bot Framework blog.][qna-ga-announcement]***

 During the past week, while working with one of my customers, I faced a challenge that seemed easy at first glance but proved to be a much harder nut to crack when I started to look into the details.
-I spent the good portion of a day to figure these stuff out, so I hope I can spare that amount of time for you by writing this blog post.
+I spent the good portion of a day figuring these stuff out, so I hope I can spare that amount of time for you by writing this blog post.

 The challenge was the following: I needed to provision a QnA Maker service instance, create a knowledge base on top of it and then publish it, doing all this in an automated way.
-Sound easy, right?
+Sounds easy, right?
 Actually, it is: we have ARM templates, nice API-s, all those good stuffs.
 The big challenge was that I had to make sure that the language analyzers of the underlying Azure Search are set correctly to the language of the knowledge base.
 This is where things got a little bit complicated.

 But let's not get ahead of ourselves and start at the beginning!